 The global pandemic has affected people's lives in many ways, and student life is no exception.
-While NTSU had adapted its venues and services to ensure students' safety, you also have a part to play as an NTU student and a member of the local community.
+While NTSU has adapted its venues and services to ensure students' safety, you also have a part to play as a NTU student and a member of the local community.

 You should also complete NTU's tracking form to let the University know your situation.
 This will cover you for non-attendance of classes and help NTU to support you.
-If you show symptoms, you should also get tested.
+If you show symptoms, you should also get tested through the NHS.
 You can book a test here.

 Face coverings should be used when you’re in communal areas, corridors and lifts on NTU campus to help keep you and others safe.
 This includes building foyers and libraries.
 So long as social distancing is in place students can remove them when seated in dedicated study spaces which are COVID-19 secure.
 NTU is now encouraging students to wear face coverings during face to face teaching sessions, especially when requested to do so by your tutors.
 You do not need to wear a face covering if you are exempt.

-You do not currently have to wear a mask in NTSU buildings (except in those areas where you are legally required to including our NTSU Shops, Coffee Shops, Bars and Diners) but you must adhere to social distancing rules and follow signposted routes around our buildings.
+You do not currently have to wear a mask in NTSU buildings (except in those areas where you are legally required to including our shops) but you must adhere to social distancing rules and follow signposted routes around our buildings.